Get insider access

 VESA 100x100

-The Dell AW2524H has impressive ergonomics, as you can easily adjust it in different ways.
+The Dell AW2524H has excellent ergonomics, as you can easily adjust it in different ways.
 The back is fairly plain, but the inputs can be hard to reach because they're down-facing and set into the back.
 The stand features a cut-out for cable management to keep your setup clean.

 Design